shreyas12joshi/ML_GRAD_PROJECT/README.md

 | Ensemble model | 0.438593       |

 ---------------------------
-The ensemble approach can be improved by trying diffrent models and parameters.
+The ensemble learning approach can be improved by trying diffrent models and parameters.
 A comprehensive study has to be done to determine how they are affecting the loss.

 Go through the wiki for detailed instructions of the project.